GiovanH/netflow/README.md

 1. Start with "data," a list of records.
 2. Remove all records whose flow direction does not match the filter.
 3. Combine all records whose IP address is the same.
+4. Take only the top XX percent of those
+5.

 ## Example output: